U.S. Navy Vice Admiral Phillip G. Sawyer Talks to TIME

 What is the immediate challenge you face now that you’ve taken on the job?

-Since the 1990s, our number of operational units has gone steadily down while our operational command signal has increased.
+Since the 1990s, our number of operational units has gone steadily down while our operational demand signal has increased.
 So our job at large is to be able to prioritize what we can do based on the supply of people and ships that I have.
 There is an insatiable demand for the United States military, and in my case the U.S. Navy.
 People, organizations will always want more than we can provide, that’s just a fact of life.

 When we talk about strategic waterways around here, this is what we’ve been doing for decades.
 I would argue that economic development out here in the Pacific has been largely underwritten by the U.S. Navy.
 We have been able to provide regional stability and security since the end of World War II, and that security and stability has enabled the countries out here to focus internally on their own economic and populace development.
 We have many alliances and many partners out here and that’s a good spot to be in.